artis3n/cloud-hackbox/README.md

 **`disk_size`**

-The AMI's default EBS volume size and the size to use when generating the AMI.
+The AMI's default EBS volume size in GB and the size to use when generating the AMI.
-The default is `25600`, which is 25 GBs.
+The default is `25`.

 **`instance_type`**